Our mission is to live, love and inspire

 Seeing the power of photography

-Over the years, my family-themed photos have been selected for feature in the Ngee Ann Photographic Exhibition, one of the largest photography exhibitions in Singapore.
-I’ve held paid and pro bono photography workshops for hundreds of people.
-I’ve passed on my skills in photo essay creation by developing a top-rated Udemy course.
-I’ve raised over $30,000 for a local non-profit organisation, thanking the donors with my photobooks.
+Over the years, my family-themed photos have been selected for feature in the Ngee Ann Photographic Exhibition, one of the largest photography exhibitions in Singapore from 2015 - 2021 consecutively.
+I’ve held paid and pro bono photography workshops for hundreds of people, passed on my skills in photo essay creation by developing a top-rated Udemy course and raised over $30,000 for a local non-profit organisation, thanking the donors with my photobooks.

-In spite of these achievements, I’d never considered putting a price tag on my work.
+In spite of these developments, I’d never considered putting a price tag on my work.
+I continued to pray for an indication from God.
 Then one of my family-themed photos priced at SGD $2,500 was selected for a private collection purchase.
 I finally understood how I could use photography for a greater cause :)

 2 page feature of photobook 'Memories Of The Circuit Breaker'